enricoros/fotowall/README.markdown

 * webcam: on win32
 * webcam: multiple webcams
 * add the undo/redo support
+* provide some default files, also loadable with a short path
+  * use a fotowall scene as gui (4 squared load/save/welcome/etc..)
+  * scene-in-scene for 'recent files'
+* duplicate/clone content
+* real cropping
+* scissors tool
+  * real shaping, intersects frame shape
+* scene matrix (global perspective)
+* embedded examples (inside/network)
+* templates
+* new graphics effects (like Colorize or Warhol-ize ;-)
 * update the video tutorial (still at 0.2!)
 * add the "color changing stuff" to the picture themselves (req. by Contrast, Superstoned)
 * add google images, like flickr ones (req. by Rossana)